narical/Simplicity/README.md

 ## Overview
 **Simplicity** is made for **casual Diablo II players** - not for powerplay and high-efficient grind, but for smoother vanilla experience with some non-intrusive quality-of-life features.

 Unlike others, this filter is **rather different**.
 It isn't supposed to hint you about crafting bases or something, it isn't supposed to hide maximum loot as possible, or show names of unidentified uniques and set items like if you already identified it.
+It isn't supposed to shorten items' names to 2-3 char abbreviations unknown to new players.
+It supposed to be **sane defaut itemfilter** which doesn't strips out anything important for new players' experience.

 As opposed to other lootfilters, consisting of 1000-2000 lines of code, it has only ~100 lines (not including comments), and it's very easy to understand and modify.
-It can be enabled right from the level 1.

 At levels 1-4 filter shows everything, from level 5 it hides inferior items, from level 10 it begins to hide more and more items, considered useless, based on certain character level threshholds.

 ### Goals
 * clear almost useless trash